All documents

 • Delete: Deletes a database cluster and all associated data.
 This action is irreversible.
 Once completed, the cluster is removed from the list and all related resources are released.

-Running The database is operating normally.
+Running The database cluster is operating normally.
 Stop, Restart, Delete

-Warning The database is experiencing degraded performance or stability.
+Warning The database cluster is experiencing degraded performance or stability.
 Delete

-Failed The database encountered an unknown error.
-If the database is no longer needed, delete it to clean up resources, or contact FPT Support for assistance.
+Failed The database cluster encountered an unknown error.
+If the database cluster is no longer needed, delete it to clean up resources, or contact FPT Support for assistance.
 Delete

 Perform an operation

-To perform operational actions, open the Database list page, then select the “⋯” (More actions) icon in the “Action” column for the target database.
+To perform operational actions, open the database cluster list page, then select the “⋯” (More actions) icon in the “Action” column for the target database cluster.
 The list of available actions is displayed:

 When you select an action, a confirmation dialog appears.
 You must explicitly confirm the action to proceed, to prevent unintended changes, especially for irreversible operations.